markh-de/KiVar/README.md

    A set of values (component values or field contents) and/or properties to be assigned to specific components.
 A Choice is always related to a specific _Aspect_.

  * **Configuration:**
-   A fully defined set of specific _Choices_ for _all_ available _Aspects_.
+   A fully defined selection of _specific_ _Choices_ for _all_ available _Aspects_.
 In other words, one specific board assembly variant state.

 #### Basic Rules Structure